-This White Paper is the first in a series looking at the evolution of agile working.
+This white paper is the first in a series looking at the evolution of agile working.
 It focuses on identifying human behaviours and work styles and how this influences workplace interaction.
 It offers insight into the factors which comprise human nature, including personality, temperament and culture and suggests how understanding this can contribute to a successful workplace environment.

-- Face-to-face and team working will eclipse computer interaction in the office
+Face-to-face and team working will eclipse computer interaction in the office

-- Computer-based working will increasingly be undertaken in remote locations (e.g. home or satellite offices)
+Computer-based working will increasingly be undertaken in remote locations (e.g. home or satellite offices)

-- Work style will increasingly reflect personality types rather than culture (as organisations become more multicultural and multinational)
+Work style will increasingly reflect personality types rather than culture (as organisations become more multicultural and multinational)

-- Organisations will encourage diversity in work styles in order to get the best out of any team collaboration
+Organisations will encourage diversity in work styles in order to get the best out of any team collaboration

-- Activity-based Working will reflect each of the four personality types (rather than being based on a singular organisational monoculture)
+Activity-based working will reflect each of the four personality types (rather than being based on a singular organisational monoculture)